erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.7.0 Breaking changes for Dropdown component.

+- `Dropdown` uses similar items as `Select`, and uses `checkedId` to select the item.
+- `Dropdown` items can now use an icon and dividers.
+- `Dropdown` can now have a helper text option and an icon prefix.

 v0.6.4 Breaking changes, bug fix.

 - `Select` did not always return the proper id on selection changes with multiple elements.